Condo Owners Association (COA)

 Condo Owners Association (COA) is a non profit Association to represents Condo Owners of residential and commercial condominiums.
 COA was founded in March 2010 by Linda Pinizzotto with the vision to provide a voice for Condo Owners and promote better governance, accountability, operations and regulation in the operations of all condominiums.

-The Condo Owners Association provides a voice for Condo Owners.
-We volunteer our time to represent you on various Panels to address these issues: the condo act review, consumer protection, intensification, property assessment & taxation, building codes, carbon monoxide detectors, atmospheric issues, storm water sewer systems, green energy, environmental issues, affordable housing, reusable energy and development discussion Groups plus a variety of others.
-The history of condos is fascinating, we suggest you watch this video "The History of Multi-Family Dwellings - Condominiums"
+The Condo Owners Association has participated in various stakeholder groups, ie: the condo act review, consumer protection, intensification, property assessment & taxation, building codes, carbon monoxide detectors, atmospheric issues, storm water sewer systems, green energy, environmental issues, affordable housing, reusable energy and development discussion Groups plus a variety of others.
+We suggest you enjoy this video "The History of Multi-Family Dwellings - Condominiums"